MironBano/MironBano/README.md

 ## 🚀 About Me
 - 🔭 I’m currently working at OOO **МСДИС**.
-- 🌱 I’m learning Android development and studying at MSTU STANKIN.
-- 💡 I love exploring new technologies and turning ideas into reality by building apps.
 - 🎯 My goal: Build seamless and user-friendly mobile applications.

 ## Get in Touch